 Grace means getting what you don’t deserve.
 It is an unmerited, unwarranted blessing.
 It is God blessing us in spite of the fact that we are not entitled to it.
 Grace is bestowing courtesy to those who don’t deserve it.
 The Greek word for grace is charis.
 According to the NAS New Testament Greek Lexicon, grace is “That which affords joy, pleasure, delight, sweetness, charm, loveliness.
 Grace of speech good will, loving-kindness, favor of the merciful kindness by which God, exerting His holy influence upon souls, turns them to Christ, keeps, strengthens, increases them in Christian faith, knowledge, affection and kindles them to the exercise of the Christian virtues what is due”.
 1

 Mercy is withholding or restraining from a penalty or punishment.
+It is God not giving people what they deserve.
+God’s mercy is attracted toward those we would naturally consider most unlikely.
 It is liberation from judgment that has certainly been earned.
 Mercy is compassion put into practice.
 It originates from the heart.
 The Greek word for mercy is eleos.
 It means compassion or generosity towards the hopeless and the suffering.
 It is related to the passion to assist people.
 Regarding God’s mercy on humans, mercy is His all encompassing gift.
 The mercy and forgiveness of God procures and provides salvation to us through Christ.
 The two combining methods God shows His mercy is through provision and forgiveness.

 Mercy has two qualities.
 First, it is forgiveness for the condemned and freedom from judgment that is deserved.
 Next, mercy is having compassion on those who are suffering and going through hardships.